ljo-hamburg/musille/README.md

 npm run build-dev
 ```

-The theme will be built into the `build` folder.
+The theme will be built into the `build` folder (which can be overridded using `--dest` as above).
 The `build` folder can then be mounted inside a docker container or VM or be symlinked to a WordPress installation in the `themes` folder.

 In development you can automatically recompile if you change a file.
 To do so run